Spurs vs. Timberwolves Preview: How to Watch, Lineups, Injury News, More

 Spurs vs. Timberwolves Injury Report

-Minnesota Timberwolves: Kyle Anderson - Out (Back Spasms), Austin Rivers - Out (Right Hip Soreness)
+Minnesota Timberwolves: Kyle Anderson - Out (Back Spasms), Austin Rivers - Doubtful (Right Hip Soreness)

 Spurs vs. Timberwolves Projected Starters